yunchengwang/GreenKGC/README.md

 # GreenKGC

-Github repository for our paper **Wang, Yun-Cheng, et al. "Greenkgc: A lightweight knowledge graph completion method." arXiv preprint arXiv:2208.09137 (2022)** to be appeared in ACL 2023.
+Official GitHub repository for our paper **Wang, Yun-Cheng, et al. "GreenKGC: A lightweight knowledge graph completion method."** to appear in ACL 2023.

 Codes will be released soon.